katipogluMustafa/project-alpha/README.md

 ## What do I mean by 'Temporal Drift Effect of User Ratings' ?

 The slow change of users' old ratings with the effect of time.
+This change may be in an increasing or decreasing fashion depending on the user.

 ## What is it about ?